wyukawa/toya/README.md

 # toya
-toya is the Web Application to edit prometheus configuration file toya derives from Lake Toya (Toyako) in Japan
+toya is the Web Application to edit prometheus configuration file.

+toya derives from Lake Toya (Toyako) in Japan.

 How to build
 ```